battleface

 There are a few countries and regions where we can’t offer cover.
 These are detailed on your policy document and insurance certificate.

-A Pre-exiting Medical Condition is any Medical Condition that, within the last 12 months, required any:
+A pre-existing medical condition is any medical condition that, within the last 12 months, required any:

 It’s the perfect, budget-friendly plan for people who like to travel frequently or spontaneously.
-The Multi-Trip Annual Plan offers you a full range of benefits, including:
+The Annual Multi-Trip Travel Medical Policy offers you a full range of benefits, including:

 • A comprehensive range of benefits